Future & Ethical Branding

 Here’s what to know:

 I made my very first print portfolio in InDesign two million years ago.
-Back then, a 20MB PDF was a no-no, as the internet was so much smaller, so it was nice to package up the files in compressed file formats so clients could view them easily.
-Since then, the software has come on leaps and bounds, but it's the best option for anything with multiple pages and content.
+Back then, a 20MB PDF was a no-no, since the internet was much smaller, so it was nice to package the files in compressed formats so clients could view them easily.
+Since then, the software has come and long way, but it’s still the best option for anything with multiple pages and content.

 Overall, the Adobe Creative Suite is the ultimate toolbox for graphic designers.
 If you install Photoshop, Illustrator and InDesign, you can confidently tackle 90% of design projects.